-Muay Thai: Expensive asian kickboxing, but also just better than kickboxing in most ways.
+Muay Thai: Expensive asian kickboxing, but also just better than kickboxing in most ways2.
 Focuses more on hitting with elbows, knees and shins than hands and feet, which you’d probably want if you had ever broken your hand hitting something.

 Judo/Japanese Jujitsu: All about slamming your opponent into the ground.
 Things called Judo are typically better than things called Jujitsu (note: not Brazilian Jujitsu, though) but there’s some overlap.
 Good for putting your opponent through tables or on the ground without actually going there yourself.

 Brazilian Jujitsu: Hyper-expensive to learn, at least anywhere near me.
 Better than anything else on the list, but you have to go down to the ground with the guy you are fighting, which broadly sucks, especially if he has a friend who then kicks you in the head.

 BJJ has another advantages that most martial arts don’t have, which is that as a ground-based submission grappling art, you can pretty much train it nearly-full-force at all times in a way that isn’t an option for striking arts.
 Judo has this to a lesser degree, as well.
 It’s something you want if you can get it, because it means the way you train is really close to the way you’d use it in a high-stakes situation.

 Getting really big and strong: Not an option for everyone, but being big and strong is a very underrated martial art.
 You know what’s hard to defend against?
 A guy who can bench twice his body weight.
 I have a friend who I used to be able to beat up who can now deadlift approximately one compact sedan; I do not fight with him anymore.